edoyango/personal-webpage/src/worknotes/content.en/docs/manual-vectorization/sumreduce.md

 OVERALL_GEOMEAN                                  -0.4240   -0.4240          0          0          0          0
 ```

-Best speedup obtained is now ~2.9x and worst is ~1.6x.
-Given that for every 8 elements added, there are three addition
+Best speedup obtained is now ~2.1x and worst is ~1.2x.
+Given that for every 8 elements added, there are 4 addition
-operations (2 horizontal, 1 normal), a would hope to expect that this implementation would achieve around 8/3 ~= 2.7x
+operations (2 horizontal, 1 normal, and 1 to update the reduction variable), you would expect that this implementation
-speedup over the non-vectorized base version.
-The better performance for smaller problems might be because normal adds
+would achieve around (8)/4 ~= 2x. speedup over the non-vectorized base version.
+The better performance for smaller
-are cheaper than horizontal adds.
-The minimum speedup of ~1.6x is actually worse than that achieved by the
+problems might be because normal adds are cheaper than horizontal adds.
+The minimum speedup of ~1.6x is actually worse
-equivalent 128-bit vector version.
+than that achieved by the equivalent 128-bit vector version.

 #### Double precision